 What safely reopening looks like in Sonoma County

-Of course, anyone can wear a mask anytime they’d like, especially around children and others who are vulnerable or not yet eligible for vaccination.
+Of course, anyone can wear a mask anytime they’d like, especially around young children who are not yet eligible for vaccination and others who are vulnerable.
 All Californians will continue to follow state masking guidelines as well as state and CDC travel guidelines.
-Sonoma County is aligned with state masking guidelines.

 Some public health measures will remain for mega events, which are defined as 5,000 or more people for indoor events and 10,000 or more people for outdoor events.
 These include concerts, sporting events, festivals, and conventions.
 Mega events increase the risk for spreading COVID-19 because attendees might be from outside our region, state, or country.
 Indoor mega event attendees will be required to confirm proof of vaccination or negative COVID-19 status to attend.
 Outdoor mega event attendees will be strongly encouraged to do so.

 For more information, visit the California Department of Public Health’s Safely reopening California webpage.